Read time: 6 minutes

-Guests- If you are a guest outside the team, you have fewer capabilities than members and owners.
-You can only enter and use the permissions allowed to you by the owner.
+Guests- As a guest who isn’t part of the team, your capabilities are limited compared to members and owners.
+You’re only able to access and utilize the permissions granted to you by the owner.

-To allow guest access using the admin center, you need to login into your Microsoft 365 admin page.
-Here are the steps to allow Guest access –
+To enable guest access through the admin center, first, log in to your Microsoft 365 admin page.
+Follow these steps to grant Guest access –

 Step 1- Login into your Microsoft 365 Admin center.